Protocol Wealth, LLC

 Protocol Wealth uses AI tools as part of a co-intelligence framework that combines human adviser expertise with artificial intelligence under human oversight.
 AI supports research, analysis, portfolio monitoring, document preparation, and administrative workflows.
 It does not replace our advisers, make autonomous investment decisions, or operate outside our supervision.
 Every material AI-assisted output is reviewed by a human adviser before it reaches you or influences a recommendation made on your behalf.

-We use AI under a Zero Data Retention agreement with Anthropic, PBC.
-Inputs and outputs sent via the Claude API are not retained by Anthropic beyond request duration; our data is contractually excluded from any use in training or improving AI models; inference is restricted to US-based infrastructure.
-We do not currently operate self-hosted AI models; should external ZDR conditions change, we reserve the ability to deploy self-hosted alternatives and will update this policy before doing so.
+Our primary AI provider is Anthropic, PBC, engaged under a Zero Data Retention agreement.
+Inputs and outputs sent via the Claude API are not retained by Anthropic beyond request duration; our data is contractually excluded from any use in training or improving AI models; inference is restricted to US-based infrastructure; and outputs are not subject to human review.

 The safeguards we apply when AI touches client information:

-• Client nonpublic personal information is anonymized, tokenized, or removed before being entered into external AI tools where feasible
+- Client nonpublic personal information is anonymized, tokenized, or removed before being entered into external AI tools where feasible

-• Account numbers, Social Security numbers, and similarly sensitive identifiers are never submitted directly to external AI tools
+- Account numbers, Social Security numbers, and similarly sensitive identifiers are never submitted directly to external AI tools

-• AI tool settings are configured to opt out of model training where available, and we prefer providers who contractually commit to no-training terms
+- AI tool settings are configured to opt out of model training where available, and we prefer providers who contractually commit to no-training terms

-• AI-generated content is reviewed by qualified personnel before use in client communications or investment decisions
+- AI-generated content is reviewed by qualified personnel before use in client communications or investment decisions

-• AI outputs that affect your account are auditable — we maintain records of AI-assisted work to support compliance review
+- AI outputs that affect your account are auditable — we maintain records of AI-assisted work to support compliance review

-• We review AI tool terms of use, privacy policies, and data sharing practices before engagement and on an ongoing basis
+- We review AI tool terms of use, privacy policies, and data sharing practices before engagement and on an ongoing basis

 What AI does not do at Protocol Wealth:

-• AI does not make final investment decisions on your behalf without human adviser review
+- AI does not make final investment decisions on your behalf without human adviser review

-• AI does not override the fiduciary judgment of your investment adviser representative
+- AI does not override the fiduciary judgment of your investment adviser representative

-• AI does not determine your fees, account access, or legal rights under your advisory agreement
+- AI does not determine your fees, account access, or legal rights under your advisory agreement

-• AI-generated outputs that include client data are never sold, syndicated, or shared with third parties for purposes unrelated to serving you
+- AI-generated outputs that include client data are never sold, syndicated, or shared with third parties for purposes unrelated to serving you

 Co-Intelligence Framework — How AI and Human Advisers Work Together